 This stack of designers that I’m mentioning tends to focus on the top level of this pyramid.
-Making the user fall in love with the product or service is the new thing in successful stories.
-As a result micro interactions, motion and visual circuses become a huge trend in the field of digital design often without good reason.
+Making the user fall in love with the product or service is the new thing in success stories.
+As a result, micro interactions, motion and visual circuses become a huge trend in the field of digital design often without good reason.
 Sometimes these are in conflict with load speed, screen reader accessibility and a problem for people with e.g. concentration problems.

 Inspiration & tools

-Secondly, this group of designers look for inspiration on sites like behance or Dribbble.
+Secondly, this group of designers look for inspiration on sites like Behance or Dribbble.
 They use tools like Sketch, InVision and Principle that help them create prototypes.
 This software is developed to make it relatively easy for a designer to ‘fake’ the ability of what code can do.
 No offence, those are great tools which I use daily but that’s not the point I’m trying to make.

 It’s about the ease and the simplicity of the tools they work with, without having to write a single line of code.